This is a sponsored post written by me on behalf of The Nature Conservancy. All opinions are 100% mine.

 However, we only see the tip of the iceberg with plastic particles projected to outweigh fish in a few decades.
 This is an issue we can all take part in addressing.
 It’s pretty easy to start to reduce plastic waste, be conscious of trash, decline plastic bags and straws.

-Aside from bringing reusable grocery bags and produce bags to the grocery store, we have switched to eco-friendly bamboo straws, toothbrushes, and dry toiletry bars.
+Aside from bringing reusable grocery bags and produce bags to the grocery store, we have switched to eco-friendly bamboo straws, toothbrushes, dry toiletry bar and have started to give easy houseplant gifts to friends.
 This is all simple stuff that, but it can help make a real impact if we all follow through.

 Keep in mind that although consumers are part of the problem, the largest polluters are still industry so make sure to do your research and purchase from companies with eco-friendly business practices.
 If consumers continue to buy and support sustainable businesses and products companies will get the hint.